-How to Train Your Hamster to Sleep at Night
+How To Train Your Hamster To Sleep At Night

 Hamsters are crepuscular (which means they're most active around sunset and sunrise) to help them avoid their daytime and nighttime predators.
 You can train them to sleep at night by keeping hamster cages in a setting that feels like their preferred sleeping environment at night.
 Give them activities and experiences to look forward to during the day.
 If you're patient and respect their natural instincts, you could have more time to bond with your hamster during the day and have fewer sleep interruptions during the night.